The term influencer is being tossed around a lot these days.

 But how do you know with whom to interact?

-If you need some help deciding whom to target, I recommend using Buzzsumo.
+If you need some help deciding whom to target, we recommend using Buzzsumo.

 The site has a section devoted to tracking down top influencers.